MetaFam/TheGame/docs/how-does-it-work/xp.md

 ## **🌱 What about those Seeds?**

 Seeds are the _Phase I_ token.
-Its sweat equity, its currency, its whatever you want it to be.
+It's sweat equity, its currency, it's whatever you want it to be.
 Once a month, players of MetaGame receive their Seed tokens.

 Seeds may only be created through earning XP; meaning, all the Seeds that are [available for sale](https://balancer.exchange/#/swap/ether/0x30cf203b48edaa42c3b4918e955fed26cd012a3f) have been created by past work - not the promise of future work.